Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 Process goals encourage the development of routines that build momentum.
 By focusing on specific daily actions, you create consistency that leads to habit formation.

 The structure provided by process goals helps overcome the initial resistance to new behaviors.
-Each small victory—completing a workout, writing a blog post, or making sales calls—provides immediate satisfaction that keeps you engaged.
+Each small victory, such as completing a workout, writing a blog post, or making sales calls, provides immediate satisfaction that keeps you engaged.

 For example, if your goal is to improve your writing skills, a process goal might be “write 500 words every morning before checking email.”
 This specific action, when repeated consistently, becomes automatic over time.